damianhakert/damianhakert.github.io/source/jobs/partner-marketing-manager/index.html.md

 Are you a passionate, strategic marketer with impressive management skills who has mastered the art of building relationships and executing on exciting new projects?
-GitLab is looking for an awesome Partner Marketing Manager to design, develop, and execute GitLab’s partner and channel marketing programs, including go-to-market and sustain campaigns for named industry and channel partners.
+GitLab is looking for an awesome Product Marketing Manager to design, develop, and execute GitLab’s partner and channel marketing programs, including go-to-market and sustain campaigns for named industry and channel partners.